-- Hunting could be occurring at this site April 1 – May 31 and September 1 – February 28th, except on Sundays.
+- Hunting could be occurring at this site April 1 – May 31 and September 1 – February 28th.
 If you are visiting this site during hunting seasons, wear blaze orange or blaze pink for safety.

 - Roads inside the Wildlife Management Area are dirt/gravel roads and may be rough at times.

 - The mowed path to the red-cockaded woodpecker viewing area may be wet seasonally.
 It is still walkable during these times, but waterproof/rubber footwear is advised.